domonda/api/README.md

 # DOMONDA API

-The Domonda API is implemented using the GraphQL protocol: <http://graphql.org/>
+The general Domonda API is implemented using the GraphQL protocol: <http://graphql.org/>

+The only exception are file uploads which are implemented as Multipart MIME HTTP POST requests.

-Static documentation is available at: <https://domonda.github.io/api/>
+A static GraphQL documentation is available at: <https://domonda.github.io/api/>

 For interactive access and documentation use the webbased GraphiQL: <https://app.domonda.com/api/public/graphiql>